thomadan/CSVmorph/readme.md

-## Operating the patch
+## Operating CSVmorph

-Upon creation, the patch is in its minimized state.
-Clicking the patch will maximize it, showing the graphical representation and various controls.
-Additional controls are available by clicking the 'Settings' button on the lower right.
-The triangle at the top left corner minimizes the patch.
+Upon creation, the bpatcher is in its minimized state.
+Clicking the bpatcher will maximize it, showing the graphical representation of the data and various controls.
+Additional controls are available by clicking the 'Settings' button in the lower right.
+The triangle at the top left corner minimizes the bpatcher.

-An orange marker represents the position from which a value is being read from the column of data.This marker can be controlled either with the speed slider or through input from another instance of the CSVmorph patch.
-The opaque area represents a limitation of the section from which to read values.
+An orange marker represents the position from which a value is being read from the column of data.
+This marker can be controlled either with the speed slider or through input from another instance of the CSVmorph patch (or any signal input in the range of 0 to 1).
+The opaque area represents the limits of the section from which to read values.
 This area can be set by click-dragging the mouse pointer across the desired area.
-Modifier keys of shift, control/cmd and alt manipulates the edges of the area in various ways.
+Modifier keys manipulates the edges of the area in various ways.
+Holding shift, control/cmd or alt while click-dragging the opaque area modifies the individual edges, position and size of the area, respectively.

 ### The controls
 * Column - Choose a column from the CSV file
 * Low-pass - Low-pass filter the data
 * High-pass - High-pass filter the data
 * Scale - Scale values by a factor of 0 to 2
 * Offset - Offset values by an amount of -1 to 1
 * Rotate - Rotate column along its horizontal axis as it presents graphically
 * Bend - Bend column along its horizontal axis as it presents graphically
 * Trigger - Set read position to start of read area
 * Speed - Interval of read position advancement in either direction
 * Loop - Loop read area

 ### Settings

-* Lo limit - Soft clip values as they near 0.
+* Lo limit - Soft clip values as they near 0
-* Hi limit - Soft clip values as they near 1.
+* Hi limit - Soft clip values as they near 1
 * Invert - Reverse the values of the column
 * Load CSV file - Open file dialog for selscting CSV file to load